ets-labs/python-dependency-injector/docs/advanced_usage/index.rst

 @inject decorator
 -----------------

-``@inject`` decorator can be used for making *inline* dependency injections.
+``@di.inject`` decorator can be used for making *inline* dependency injections.
 It *patches* decorated callable in such way that dependency injection will be done during every call of decorated callable.

-``@inject`` decorator takes only argument that is supposed to be an ``dependency_injector.injections.KwArg`` injection.

-Any Python object will be injected *as is*, except *Dependency Injector* providers, that will be called to provide injectable value.
+``@di.inject`` decorator takes keyword argument, that will be injected during every next call of decorated callback with the same name.
+Any Python object will be injected *as is*, except ``di.Provider``'s, which will be called to provide injectable values.

 Example:

 .. literalinclude:: ../../examples/advanced_usage/inject_decorator_simple.py
    :language: python

-Example of dependecy injection in Flask view:
+Example of usage ``@di.inject`` decorator with Flask:

 .. literalinclude:: ../../examples/advanced_usage/inject_decorator_flask.py
    :language: python